Building & Engineering

 Site Plan Review

-Prior to commencement of development by construction of an additional building on improved land, or the reconstruction of at least 30% of the total structure or any facade, you are required by City Ordinance to submit your site plans for review to the Community Development Department.
+Prior to the commencement of development by construction of an additional building on improved land, or the reconstruction of at least 30% of the total structure or any facade, you are required by City Ordinance to submit your sites plan for review to the Community Development Department.

-Also, new businesses and/or change of use for existing buildings will require a Zoning Permit.
+Also, new businesses and/or changes of use for existing buildings will require a Zoning Permit.

-For more information regarding Site Plans and Zoning Permits, please contact the Lori Gouin, Community Development/Planning Department, at (734) 722-2002.
+For more information regarding Site Plans and Zoning Permits, please contact Lori Gouin, Community Development/Planning Department, at 734-722-2002.